stuartellis/tf-tasks/README.md

 > Contexts exist to configure TF.
 To avoid coupling live resources directly to individual contexts, the tooling does not pass the name of the active context to the TF code, only the `environment` name that it specifies.

-### Variants
+### Tracks

-The variants feature creates extra copies of units for development and testing.
-A variant is a separate instance of a unit.
-Each variant of a unit uses the same configuration as other instances with the specified context, but has a unique identifier.
-Every variant is a TF [workspace](https://opentofu.org/docs/language/state/workspaces), so has separate state.
+The tracks feature creates extra copies of units for development and testing.
+A track is a separate instance of a unit.
+Each track of a unit uses the same configuration as other instances with the specified context, but has a unique identifier.
+Every track is a TF [workspace](https://opentofu.org/docs/language/state/workspaces), so has separate state.

-> If you do not specify a named variant, TF uses the default workspace for the unit.
+> If you do not specify a named track, TF uses the default workspace for the unit.

 ### Managing Resource Names

-Use the `environment`, `unit_name` and `variant` tfvars in your TF code to define resource names that are unique for each instance of the resource.
+Use the `environment`, `unit_name` and `track` tfvars in your TF code to define resource names that are unique for each instance of the resource.
 This avoids conflicts.

 For convenience, the code in the unit template includes locals and outputs to help with this:

 - `tft_handle` - Normalizes the `unit_name` to the first 12 characters, in lowercase
-- `tft_standard_prefix` - Combines `environment`, `variant` and `tft_handle`, separated by hyphens
+- `tft_standard_prefix` - Combines `environment`, `track` and `tft_handle`, separated by hyphens

 To avoid compatibility issues, I recommend that you use names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
-Avoid defining environment and variant names that are longer than 7 characters, and unit names that are longer than 12 characters.
+Avoid defining environment and track names that are longer than 7 characters, and unit names that are longer than 12 characters.

 To ensure that the template code is compatible with older versions of Terraform, it currently does not use validations on the tfvars.

-> The test in the unit template includes code to set the value of `variant` to a random string with the prefix `tt`.
-If you use the `variant` in resource names, this ensures that test copies of resources do not conflict with existing resources that were deployed with the same TF module.
+> The test in the unit template includes code to set the value of `track` to a random string with the prefix `tt`.
+If you use the `track` in resource names, this ensures that test copies of resources do not conflict with existing resources that were deployed with the same TF module.

 ### Shared Modules